Assistant Professor

 About

 My research focuses on 20th and 21st century global, Anglophone, and American literatures, especially in their relation to histories of war, empire, migration, and human rights.
-I am generally interested in the ways that literature helps shape the political and epistemological categories by which we live, such as “freedom,” “citizenship,” "rights," the “human,” and the “future.”
-This makes me something of generalist, and I welcome departmental conversations and graduate students from across historical periods.
+I am interested in the ways that literature helps shape the political and epistemological categories by which we live, such as “freedom,” “citizenship,” "rights," the “human,” and the “future.”
+This makes me something of a generalist, and I welcome departmental conversations and graduate students from across historical periods.

 I have recently completed a literary history of human rights in the twentieth century called Governments of the Tongue: A Literary History of Human Rights (under contract with University of Chicago Press) which includes chapters on stateless and refugee writers (B. Traven, Hannah Arendt, Anna Seghers, Bertolt Brecht), the early architects of P.E.N International (H.G.
 Wells, Storm Jameson), poet-statesmen who helped draft the United Nations declarations of human rights (Archibald MacLeish), imprisoned writers (Kim Chi Ha, Ngũgĩ wa Thiong’O, Agostino Neto, Jacabo Timerman), writer activists and members of Amnesty and P.E.N (Nadine Gordimer, Margaret Atwood, Susan Sontag, Muriel Rukeyser, Arthur Miller, Harold Pinter), and writers who confronted violence and identified as witnesses (Albert Camus, Czeslaw Milosz, Carolyn Forché, Adrienne Rich, J.M.
 Coetzee).
 Parts of this book have been published in American Literary History and German Quarterly.